oguyon/AdaptiveOpticsControl/README.md

 		sudo make install

-## Documentation
+## Detailed documentation

 Please consult the [online documentation]( http://oguyon.github.io/AdaptiveOpticsControl/).

-## Source Code Architecture
-Written in C.
+## Getting Started

-The main is a command line interface (CLI).
-Source code is in CLIcore.c and CLIcore.h.
+All functions are accessible from the command line interface (CLI).
+Enter the CLI and type "help" for instructions.
-Key data structures (such as the image data structure) are declared in CLIcore.h.

-## How to run the turbulence simulator
-Copy scripts from ./src/AtmosphericTurbulence/scripts directory to working directory.
-Edit and execute the main script "runturb"
+		./bin/AdaptiveOpticsControl

 ## Credits